benjypng/logseq-mermaid-plugin/README.md

 [[:gift_heart: Sponsor this project on Github](https://github.com/sponsors/hkgnp) or [:coffee: Get me a coffee](https://www.buymeacoffee.com/hkgnp.dev) if you like this plugin!

-> Warning ⚠: This plugin uploads your diagrams to an external service for rendering.
-Do not use this plugin if you are not comfortable with this.
+> Important! ⚠: This plugin will send your mermaid code to an [ external server ](https://mermaid.ink) **if** you do not set up your own local mermaid.ink server.
+Instructions for setting up your own local mermaid.ink server can be found below.

 # Overviewr

-This simple plugin allows you to quickly insert mermaid diagrams in your notes.
+This simple plugin allows you to quickly insert mermaid diagrams in your notes, using either an external server or you have the option of setting up your own local one.

 ![](/screenshots/demo.gif)